-The student is advanced to candidacy for the Ph.D. degree (A.B.D. status/All But Dissertation) by successful completion of the required coursework, the qualifying paper, and approval of the dissertation proposal by the Dissertation Committee.
+A student is advanced to candidacy for the Ph.D. degree (A.B.D. status/All But Dissertation) by successfully completing the required coursework, passing the qualifying paper, and gaining approval of the dissertation proposal by the Dissertation Committee.
 To advance a student to candidacy, the Dissertation Chairperson must submit Form D: Dissertation Proposal Defense/Application for Candidacy to the Ph.D.
 Program Director.